albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Enable high DPI monitor support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Toggle this is you have problems with scaled fonts on Windows, cannot shrink the main window or other issues.
+Toggle this is you have problems with scaled fonts or symbols on Windows, cannot shrink the main window or other issues.

 You have to restart *Little Navmap* after changing.

-Disable tooltips for whole application
+Show tooltips in whole application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Disables tooltips for the whole application except for the map window which has separate settings on page :ref:`map`.
+Disables tooltips for the whole application if unchecked except for the map window which has separate settings on page :ref:`options-map-tooltips-and-clicks`.

-Useful for experienced users.

 Text Size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Change default text size for various information displays.
+Change default text size for various information displays and tables.

 .. tip::

    You can temporarily resize the text in information windows by using ``Ctrl+Wheel``.
-   This change is not saved.
+   This change is temporary and not saved.

-.. _units:
+.. _options-units:
 .. _page4:

 |Units Icon| Units
 ~~~~~~~~~~~~~~~~~~

 You can change all units that are used by *Little Navmap* on this page
 between nautical, imperial and metric.
-Mixed settings like meter for
+Mixed settings like Meter for
-altitude and nautical miles for distance are possible.
+altitude and Nautical Miles for distance are possible.

 -  ``Show other fuel units too``: Shows kilogram and liter as small text